-Inspections and pollution tests drop as Environment Agency sheds thousands of staff
+Inspections and pollution tests plummet as Environment Agency sheds staff

 Conservation experts say cutbacks have hampered efforts to revive the country’s dirty rivers and depleted fish stocks